Michael

 4% mercury, by weight.

-a form of the device which is more efficient in terms of further
+provide a form of the device which is more efficient in terms of

-reduction device comprising a housing which defines a linear flow
+fuel reduction device comprising a housing which defines a

-path for fuel, and an alloy core located in said flow path within
+linear flow path for fuel, and an alloy core located in said

-said housing, in which the core includes an element which is
+flow path within said housing, in which the core includes an

-disposed in said flow path and has a face which is inclined with
+element which is disposed in said flow path and has a face which

-respect to said flow path to cause turbulence in fuel flowing
+is inclined with respect to said flow path to cause turbulence

 The core preferably includes a plurality of elements disposed in